-On March 17, 2015, Hillsborough County Water Enterprise Fund acquired the operations of the Pluris Eastlake and Pluris PCU, a privately owned water/wastewater utility system in exchange for \$14,100.
-The County will operate and maintain the water and wastewater enterprise for public use and account for its operations in the enterprise fund.
+On March 17, 2015, Hillsborough County Water Enterprise Fund acquired the operations of the Pluris Eastlake and Pluris PCU, a privately owned water/wastewater utility system, in exchange for \$14,100.
+The County operated and maintained the water and wastewater enterprise for public use and accounted for its operations in the enterprise fund.
 The acquisition included all the assets of Pluris Eastlake and Pluris PCU, consisting of inventories, land, buildings, equipment, improvements and customer deposit liabilities.
+During fiscal year 2018, the City of Tampa connected the E Pluris PCU to its water/wastewater system and the System disposed of the assets and goodwill associated with the E Pluris PCU.

-On August 24, 2015, Hillsborough County Public Utilities Water Enterprise Fund acquired the operations of the Hillsborough County Waterworks, Inc., a privately owned water/wastewater utility system in exchange for \$230.
+On August 24, 2015, Hillsborough County Public Utilities Water Enterprise Fund acquired the operations of the Hillsborough County Waterworks, Inc., a privately owned water/wastewater utility system, in exchange for \$230.
 The County will operate and maintain the water and wastewater enterprise for public use and account for its operations in the enterprise fund.
 The acquisition included all the assets of Hillsborough Waterworks, Inc., which consisted of improvements other than buildings.